Bylaws

 Section 2.
 Records

-The Organization shall maintain accurate and complete books and records of account, including minutes of Board meetings, and shall make such records available as required by law.
+The Organization shall maintain accurate and complete books and records of account, including financial records, governing documents, committee records, and minutes of meetings of the Board and its committees.
+Such records shall be retained in accordance with applicable law and made available for inspection as required by law.

 Article XI — Amendments

-These bylaws may be amended or repealed by a two-thirds (2/3) vote of directors then in office, provided notice of the proposed amendment is given at least forty-eight (48) hours prior to the meeting (or as otherwise permitted by law).
+These bylaws may be amended or repealed by a two-thirds (2/3) vote of the Board of Directors then in office, provided notice of the proposed amendment is given at least forty-eight (48) hours prior to the meeting (or as otherwise permitted by law).

 Article XII — Dissolution

-Upon dissolution of the Organization, assets shall be distributed for one or more exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code, or to the federal government, or to a state or local government, for a public purpose.
-Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction in the county in which the principal office is then located, exclusively for such purposes.
+Upon dissolution of the Organization, assets shall be distributed for one or more exempt purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code, or to the federal government, or to a state or local government, for a public purpose, in accordance with applicable federal and Colorado law.
+Any such assets not so disposed of shall be disposed of by a court of competent jurisdiction in the county in which the principal office of the Organization is then located, exclusively for such purposes.

 Article XIII — Adoption

-These bylaws were adopted by the Board of Directors of The Art of Drinking Water on 12/15/2025.
+These bylaws shall be adopted by the Board of Directors of The Art of Drinking Water upon approval by formal vote.

 Certification

-I certify that the foregoing bylaws constitute the bylaws of The Art of Drinking Water as duly adopted.
+I certify that the foregoing bylaws constitute the bylaws of The Art of Drinking Water, a Colorado nonprofit corporation, as duly adopted by its Board of Directors.